ThomasQTruong/DiscordMessageRelaySelfBot/README.md

 ## About
 - Grow A Garden is a ROBLOX game.
 - Relays messages from Grow A Garden's official stock Discord to my own server.
+  - Customizes the relayed message with embedded style.

 ## Prerequisites
 - discord.py-self